 - Renal sarcoma – a rare type of kidney cancer.

 - Wilm’s tumour – a rare type of kidney cancer that affects children.

 Useful weblinks: Kidney Cancer - Cancer Council NSW - Understanding Kidney Cancer Online booklet for download

 Recommended: Understanding Cancer Cancer Council (kidney, bladder, prostate & more) Cancer Voices Australia - advocacy

 Kidney Cancer Information Service - 1800 454 363

 Supporting those with kidney cancer, their families, carers and health professionals

-Should you have any specific questions about kidney cancer, email email@example.com
+For specific questions about kidney cancer email firstname.lastname@example.org

 National Relay Service - www.relayservice.com.au - for those with hearing or speech impairment